TheOdinProject/curriculum/javascript/react-js/state-and-props.md

 }
 ```

 In the above component we declared a state.
 You **always** declare state in the constructor in a class component.
 Remember that for functional components it works a little bit different.
 The `setState` method we call sets the state to a new value.
-In React you should **never** change state directly.
-What does that mean?
+In React state is **immutable**, this means you should **never** change state directly, because it can lead to unexpected behavior or bugs.
+What exactly does that mean?
 Never do something like this: `this.state.count = 3`, instead always use the `setState` method React provides you to modify the state.
 Really keep that in mind, it can save you a lot of debugging when you are getting started with React.
+Take a look at [this](https://lorenstewart.me/2017/01/22/javascript-array-methods-mutating-vs-non-mutating/) article, which does a great job in analyzing many popular javascript methods concerning mutability.

 As you have also seen in the `render` method, we access the current state through `this.state.count`.
 This syntax should look familiar to you by now, because it is the same way we accessed props.
 And yes, you can also destructure state.